robinlee09201/ctFS/README.md

     ```sh
     test/mkfs 1
     ```
-    Note that if you only need to clear the persistent page table, run mkfs without any arguments.
+    Note that if you only need to format the ctU (user structure), run mkfs without any arguments.
+    Running mkfs with any arguments will reset the ctK (kernel structure).
 ### Run
 1. Run with TEST_PROGRAM:
     ```sh